sastraxi/vizier/README.rst

     python examples/test1.py

-If abc.pdf is created and looks relatively sane, you're ready to go.
+If test1.pdf is created and looks slick, you're ready to go!

 Quick Example
 =============